Moi-University-Bioinformatics-Hub/Bioinfo-workshops/README.md

-# Introduction to the UNIX command line
+# Introduction to Basics of Bioinformatics
 -----------------------------------------

 Hey Bioinformatics aficionado :wave: